Shaltz Farm Home

 - As a courtesy to the shearer, do offer hot or cold beverages regularly.
 Heatstroke on a hot day is a real possibility as shearing is back-breaking work.

-If you have any other questions, don't hesitate to ask!
-We were new to shepherding once, and understand that new shepherds might not know all they need to for a smooth shearing day.
+If you have any other questions, don't hesitate to ask your shearer!
+We were new to shepherding once, and understand that new shepherds might not know all they need to for a smooth shearing day and always learning new things.

 Shearing Day